Do Kids Really Need Probiotics? - Baby Chick

 5. Allergies

 In this modern age, many children are now being diagnosed with various allergies, mainly caused by exposure to conditions in society and pollution.
 There may even be reason to believe that taking probiotics could reduce the effects of ailments such as eczema.
-However, research is still ongoing with this and the potential links to other allergies.
+However, research is still ongoing on this and the potential links to other allergies.

-What are the Natural Alternatives?
+What Are the Natural Alternatives?

 Probiotics can be found in several natural foods, but dairy products are the most common place to find them.
 Cultured or “live” yogurts could be one of the top choices for children.
 They also contain other nutrients such as calcium, protein, and possibly other vitamins, beneficial for developing infants.
 Choose a food source that is low in sugar and contains the helpful bacteria lactobacillus.
 This has the most consistent results and has been examined in most clinical studies.
 Other alternatives could be soy milk or various types of cheeses.